-A British ferry leaving Zeebrugge, Belgium, capsizes, drowning 188 people, on this day in 1987.
+A British ferry leaving Zeebrugge, Belgium, capsizes, drowning 188 people, on March 6, 1987.
 Shockingly poor safety procedures led directly to this deadly disaster.
 Lord Justice Barry Sheen, an investigator of the accident, later said of it, from top to bottom, the body corporate was affected with the disease of sloppiness.

 The Herald of Free Enterprise ferry was an 8,000-ton ship owned by Townsend Car Ferries, Ltd. It usually carried passengers and vehicles from Dover, England, to Calais, France, and back.
 However, in March 1987, the ferry was transferred into service on the company’s Zeebrugge, Belgium, to Dover route.
 It made one of its first trips on the new route on a Friday morning with 543 people, 84 cars and 36 trucks on board as it headed across the English Channel to Dover.